abhishekbera86/delivery_bot_pkg/README.md

-# Delivery Bot Project
+# Mapping and Location Tagging Project

-A complete ROS2 Jazzy project for TurtleBot 4 delivery automation.
-This system enables autonomous indoor navigation by combining SLAM mapping, location tagging, and path planning for automated delivery operations.
+A complete ROS2 Jazzy project for TurtleBot 4 mapping and location tagging.
+This system enables SLAM mapping and location tagging for indoor environments.

 ## 🎯 Overview

-The Delivery Bot Project provides a complete solution for autonomous indoor delivery using TurtleBot 4.
-It features **two unified GUIs** that handle all operations:
+The Mapping and Location Tagging Project provides a complete solution for creating maps and tagging locations using TurtleBot 4.
+It features a **unified GUI** that handles all operations:

 - **Unified Mapping & Tagging GUI** - Single GUI for mapping, location tagging, and map saving
-- **Unified Delivery Bot GUI** - Single GUI for map selection, localization, initial pose setting, and navigation
 - **SLAM Mapping** - Create detailed maps of indoor environments
-- **Location Tagging** - Tag delivery locations during mapping (no initial pose needed!)
+- **Location Tagging** - Tag locations during mapping (no initial pose needed!)
-- **Autonomous Navigation** - Navigate to tagged locations using Nav2
 - **Persistent Storage** - Save maps and locations for repeated use
 - **Map-Aware System** - Locations are automatically associated with their corresponding maps